quintenroets/superpathlib/README.md

 Maximize your productivity with minimal code!

-Superpathlib is an enhanced pathlib library offering advanced file operations that are intuitive and easy to use.
-The package extends Python's standard library [pathlib](https://docs.python.org/3/library/pathlib.html) module and offers new features without compromising performance.
+Superpathlib is an enhanced version of Python's standard [pathlib](https://docs.python.org/3/library/pathlib.html), designed to make file operations more intuitive and extend functionality without compromising performance.
+It builds on pathlib by introducing additional properties, methods, and shortcuts that simplify common file manipulations and reduce boilerplate code.

-The Path class supports subclassing, which has been added to the standard library for [python3.12+](https://docs.python.org/3/whatsnew/3.12.html).
+For custom operations, the package supports subclassing, which has been added to the standard library in [python3.12](https://docs.python.org/3/whatsnew/3.12.html).

+## Key features:
+* Read and write content in various formats such as text, bytes, YAML, JSON, and even NumPy arrays
+* Access and modify file metadata like file size, modification time, and custom tags
+* Utility methods:
+    * `rmtree` to remove directories recursively
+    * `copy_to` to copy content
+    * `tempfile` to create and use temporary files
+    * `find` for recursive search
+    * `unpack` for unpacking archives

 ## Usage